 Cal Sailing Club

-The Cal Sailing Club is a year-round sailing and windsurfing club that offers lessons, recreation, and free programs for the general public and for summer programs.
-Located on the south side of the Berkeley Marina, Cal Sailing Club’s major activity is teaching sailing and windsurfing safety.
-The club's programs for the general public and organized groups include Introductory Sails, land sailing school, summer youth sailing, windsurfing seminars, lectures, and clinics.
-Membership is also available at seasonal and annual rates.
+The Cal Sailing Club is a non-profit, volunteer-run sailing and windsurfing club that offers lessons, recreation, and free programs for the general public and for summer programs.
+Members get lessons and, after achieving ratings, use of the club's fleet of 23 dinghies, 6 keelboats and 80 windsurfing boards including novice, intermediate, and advanced designs.
+Located on the south side of the Berkeley Marina, CSC's major activity is teaching sailing and windsurfing safety.

 Chico State Adventure Outings